shiftregister-vg/deep_core/README.md

 - Redux
 - Material Design

-## There are other tools already!

-Yep.
-And they work just fine.
-I'm a developer by trade and hobby, I prefer to build my own stuff.
-It's nothing against those other tools, I just like mine better. ¯\\\_(ツ)\_/¯

 ## I love getting help

-If you feel like this is a project you would like to contribute to please consider [forking](https://github.com/stevegood/mxwsb/projects#fork-destination-box) and submitting pull requests.
-I try to keep track of all items in [waffle.io](https://waffle.io/stevegood/mxwsb).
+If you feel like this is a project you would like to contribute to please consider [forking](https://github.com/stevegood/deep_core/projects#fork-destination-box) and submitting pull requests.
+I try to keep track of all items in [waffle.io](https://waffle.io/stevegood/deep_core).